zlangbert/ha-daikinone/README.md

 * Outdoor air quality
 * Support for additional equipment types

-## Support/Tested Equipment
+## Supported Equipment

 The following is the list of currently confirmed working equipment.

 If you have a Daikin One+ system and your equipment is not listed here, please open an issue and we can work on adding support.
+Your raw Daikin API data can be retrieved by clicking "Download Diagnostics" on a thermostat's device page in Home Assistant.
+That information will be required to add support for your equipment.

 ### Thermostats